wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

             })
 ```

-This is the scary looking part if you are not familar with observables, but don't be.
+This is the scary looking part if you are not familar with observables, so let me explain it briefly.
 Observables are similar to Promises, but instead of handling a single asynchronous event, they handle multiple events over time.
 While Promises resolve only once and return a single value, Observables emit multiple values and can be canceled, providing greater control over asynchronous data streams.

-Our usage here is to tell Apollo to retry the last operation after we have retrieved a new token with `getSessionToken` if the current `graphQLError` matches any of our targetted errors, otherwise `observable` is left as a `undefined` value and Apollo continues as normal.
+Our usage here is to tell Apollo to retry the last operation after we have retrieved a new token with `getSessionToken` if the current `graphQLError` matches any of our targetted errors, otherwise `observable` is left as an `undefined` value and Apollo continues as normal.

 Next is the `createUpdateLink` callback, responsible for retrieving an updated `sessionToken` from the `woocommerce-session` HTTP response token.
 The reason for this is the session token generated by WooGraphQL is self-managing and a new token with an updated expiration time of 14 days from the last action is generated on each request that a `woocommerce-session` HTTP request header is sent.
-To retrieve a store this updated token we use Apollo afterware.
+To retrieve and store this updated token we use Apollo afterware.

 ## Defining the `createUpdateLink` function